 - Antacids.
 Lowering the stomach's acidity allows more salmonella bacteria to survive.

 - Inflammatory bowel disease.
 This disorder damages the lining of your intestines, which makes it easier for salmonella bacteria to take hold.

 - Recent use of antibiotics.
 This can reduce the number of "good" bacteria in your intestines, which may impair your ability to fight off a salmonella infection.

-The following medical problems or medications appear to increase your risk of contracting salmonella by impairing your immune system.
+Some medical problems or medications appear to increase your risk of catching salmonella by weakening your immune system.
 This interferes with your body's ability to fight infection and disease.
 Examples include:

 - Sickle cell disease